Call centre conformance can best be described as the total amount of time an agent was scheduled to work versus the time they actually worked.

-So conformance provides insight into whether your agents are still working their total rostered time.
+So conformance in a contact centre quite simply provides you with the data ensuring your contact centre agents are working their total rostered time.

-- Read: Learn more about adherence that often gets confused with confused.
+- Read: Learn more about Adherence (that often gets confused with conformance).

 - Read: Discover other metrics used to measure a call centre agents performance >